-Montenegro: TERNA considers Balkan electricity connection as priority22.
-June 2016. / SEE Energy News
+Montenegro: TERNA considers Balkan electricity connection as priority, SEE Energy News

 Matteo del Fante, CEO of the Italian energy company Terna, said in an interview to Italian media that the connection with Montenegro via submarine electricity cable is still a priority for the company.